readthedocs/readthedocs.org/docs/development/design/build-images.rst

 LaTeX dependencies, basic required commands like git and more, that doesn't seem to be useful to have the same OS version with different states.

-Allowing users to install system dependencies and extras will cover most of the support requests we have had in the past.
+Allowing users to install extra languages by using the Config File will cover most of the support requests we have had in the past.
 It also will allow us to know more about how our users are using the platform to make future decisions based on this data.
-Exposing users how we want them to use our platform will allow us to be able to maintain it longer, than giving them totally freedom on the Docker image.
+Exposing users how we want them to use our platform will allow us to be able to maintain it longer, than giving the option to select a specific Docker image by name that it's not freezed.

+Finally, having the ability to deprecate and *remove* pre-built images from our builders over time, will reduce the maintainance work required from the the core team and also will reduce the disk space required.
+We can always support all the languages versions by installing them at build time.
+The only required pre-built image for this are the OS ``-base`` images.
+In fact, even after decided to deprecate and removed a pre-built image from the builders, we can re-build it if we find that it's affecting many projects and slowing down their builds too much, causing us problems.